-Ex-postal worker admits to theft of checks, gift cards, cash
+Ex-postal worker sentenced to three years of probation for theft of checks, gift cards, and cash

-Davis entered the guilty plea on Thursday and agreed to make restitution to five victims who lost amounts ranging from $45 to $135.
+Earlier, Davis agreed to make restitution to five victims who lost amounts ranging from $45 to $135.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.